 Because the South Rim is open year-round, the campground is open year-round, too.
-From March 1 through the end of November, sites are only available by reservation.
+While not required, from March 1 through the end of November, making reservations is strongly recommended.
 During the rest of the year all sites are available on a first-come, first-served basis.

 Desert View Campground (50 sites, non-reservable): Located at the east entrance of the park, 26 miles east of Grand Canyon Village, this is your quieter camping option on the South Rim.
 The campground is open from the middle of April through the middle of October on a first-come, first-served basis.